 Is Heme Iron Essential?

 No, heme iron is not essential, and we can get iron from non-heme plant-based sources.

 No, vegan diets contain no heme iron.

-The highest food sources of non-heme iron include;
+Some of the richest food sources of non-heme iron include:

 - Cocoa/dark chocolate